-- Place pork chops between two sheets of plastic wrap or plastic storage bags and using a meat mallet or rolling pin, flatten to 1/4-inch thickness, using a meat mallet or rolling pin.
-Combine cheese and breadcrumbs.
-Dip pork chops in milk, and dredge in bread crumbs, patting on the breading until both sides are breaded evenly.
+- Place pork chops between two sheets of plastic wrap or plastic storage bags and using a meat mallet or rolling pin, flatten to 1/4-inch thickness.
+Sprinkle pork chops with salt and pepper.
+Place bread crumbs in a shallow dish.
+Dip chops in milk, and dredge in bread crumbs, patting on the breading until both sides are breaded evenly.

-We bet you're gonna want to try our Italian version of these tender pork chops, too!
-Just substitute 6-cheese Italian blend for Mexican, Italian-seasoned breadcrumbs for plain, fresh parsley for the cilantro, and lemon juice for the lime juice.
+- We bet you're gonna want to try our Italian version of these tender pork chops, too!
+Just substitute 6-cheese Italian blend for the Mexican, Italian-seasoned bread crumbs for the plain, fresh parsley for the cilantro, and lemon juice for the lime juice.
 Perfecto!

 - If you enjoyed this easy pork chop recipe, then we know you'll love our recipes for King Ranch Casserole and Southwestern Chowder.